UnconnectedBedna/shrink-backup/README.md

 Autoexpansion tested on **Raspberry Pi** os (bookworm and older), **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with **ext4** root partition.<br>
 **btrfs** on root partition has been tested on **Manjaro-arm** and is still considered to be beta.
 Please see btrfs section at the bottom for more info.

+**If you use encryption and `ext4`, use script at own risk. `fsck` is used multiple times on the backed up img (no risk to your running filesystem, it never touches that)**

 **Latest release:** [shrink-backup.v0.9.4](https://github.com/UnconnectedBedna/shrink-backup/releases/download/v0.9.4/shrink-backup.v0.9.4.tar.gz)<br>
 [Testing branch](https://github.com/UnconnectedBedna/shrink-backup/tree/testing) if you want to have the absolute latest version.
 Resizing of existing img file to minimum size and btrfs backups is next on the roadmap and is being developed here.